 The 12-step treatment is another popular approach favored by alcohol treatment centers in NJ, as well as some drug rehab centers.
 It is a spiritual-based approach, which uses a set of 12 steps to guide the patient through the recovery stage.

 The non-12-step treatment approach is offered in some alcohol treatment centers in NJ as an alternative to patients who are not religious.
 Unlike the 12-step program that is spiritual-based, the non 12 step program focuses on physical health, therapy, and mental well-being.
 It does not have a spiritual aspect.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Alcohol Treatment in NJ